-1. Read the safety information that begins on page vii and "Installation guidelines" on page 117.
+- 1. Read the safety information that begins on page vii, and "Handling static-sensitive devices" on page 101. - 2.
+Turn off the server and peripheral devices, and disconnect the power cords and all external cables necessary to replace the device. - 3.
+Remove the top cover. - 4.
+Remove all fans (see "Hot-swap fan" on page 104). - 5.
+Remove the memory cards (see "Removing and replacing a memory card" on page 111). - 6.
+Lift the microprocessor-tray release latch, open the microprocessor-tray levers, and pull the microprocessor tray out of the server slightly (see "Removing and installing a microprocessor" on page 125). - 7.
+Remove the power supplies and the power-supply structure (see "Power-supply structure" on page 121).

-- 2. Turn off the server and peripheral devices, and disconnect the power cords and all external cables necessary to replace the device. - 3.
-Remove the top cover and bezel (see "Top cover and bezel" on page 131). - 4.
-Remove all fans (see "Hot-swap fan" on page 123). - 5.
-Remove the memory cards (see "Removing and replacing a memory card" on page 126). - 6.
-Lift the microprocessor-tray release latch, open the microprocessor-tray levers, and pull the microprocessor tray out of the server slightly (see "Removing and installing a microprocessor" on page 141). - 7.
-Remove the power supplies and the power-supply structure (see "Power-supply structure" on page 137). - 8.
-Remove the screws that secure the power backplane to the chassis and lift the power backplane out of the server. - 9.
-If you are instructed to return the power backplane, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.
+8. Remove the screws that secure the power backplane to the chassis and lift the power backplane out of the server.

-To install the replacement power backplane, complete the following steps:
+To install a power backplane, complete the following steps:

 - 1. Align the power backplane in the server and secure the power backplane with screws. - 2.
 Install the power-supply structure and the power supplies. - 3.
 Slide the microprocessor tray in the server and close the microprocessor-tray levers. - 4.
 Install the memory cards. - 5.
 Install the fans. - 6.
-Install the top cover and bezel (see "Top cover and bezel" on page 131). - 7.
-Slide the server into the rack. - 8.
-Connect the cables and power cords (see "Connecting the cables" on page 120 for cabling instructions). - 9.
-Turn on all attached devices and the server.
+Replace the top cover. - 7.
+Reconnect the external cables and power cords.